 We are always looking for talented artists to design flyers, posters, postcards, buttons and other materials for all our activities.
 If you’re a designer or illustrator and would like to be part of our team, we would love to have you!
 We also have a big need for photos and video from our different events and activities, and to make short videos to raise awareness of “Know Your Rights” and other issues.

-To volunteer in any of these capacities, please email Marion Davis and put “volunteering” and your specific skill in the subject line.
+To volunteer in any of these capacities, please email our Development Team and put “volunteering” and your specific skill in the subject line.

 MIRA’s voter registration drives happen directly after naturalization ceremonies throughout the state of Massachusetts, often at Faneuil Hall or other landmarks in the Greater Boston Area.
 They are typically on Thursday afternoons, and volunteers are usually needed for about an hour (1:30–2:30 pm).